Battle of the Granicus River May-June 334 BC:

 The Strategic Threat: Persian army could invade from the Anatolian Plateau; the Persian Navy from along the coast.
 Alexander’s solution, to seize the “rail heads” of the interior (Dascylium, Sardis) and to deny the Persian fleet any coastal safe harbors.

-Halicarnassos, walls 150ft high, Alexander assaulted the defenses with siege weaponry and 20 Athenian triremes.
+Halicarnassos, walls reportedly 150 ft high, Alexander assaulted the defenses with siege weaponry and 20 Athenian triremes.
 He was able to take the lower city but not the acropolis which guarded the harbor (Memnon was commanding the resistance; he was now in command of the Persian fleet and lower Asia Minor), so Alexander isolated the garrison and moved on.
 He sent newly married Macedonian troops home for the winter with Coenus and Meleager in an effort to recruit fresh troops.

 Parmenio was dispatched into the plateau from Sardis with the siege train in Spring 333; Winter 334 Alexander marched along the south coast to seize Pamphylia to prevent Persian forces from landing there.
 Hard fighting in Lycia, he by-passed Cnidus and Caunus (isolated harbors), and appointed Nearchus satrap of Lycia.
 The cities of Xanthus and Phaselis surrendered.
 In Pamphylia Perge, Aspendos, and Side surrendered, but Syllium and Termessos resisted (Aristander of Termessos, Alexander’s seer).
 From Pamphylia he turned north through the mountains to link with Parmenio at Gordium.
 He marched past Sagalassos and Celenae to Gordium.
 New levies of troops arrived.
 Antigonus was made satrap of Phrygia.
 Alexander quickly overran the plateau (Cappadocia in April 333) and moved down to the Cilician Gates.
 Had Darius taken the field sooner he might have blocked Alexander’s passage through the gates, but as it was the pass was left abandoned by Arsames, the local Persian satrap.
 Alexander becomes ill, his doctor Philip of Acarnania.
-Parmenio seized the Syrian Gates; Alexander moves toward Syria; at this time he learned of the victory of Ptolemy and Asander over Orontobatos at Halicarnassos.
+Parmenio seized the Syrian Gates; Alexander advanced toward Syria; at this time he learned of the victory of Ptolemy and Asander over Orontobatos at Halicarnassos.

 Winter 334/3 Memnon sailed with 700 warships from Phoenicia to Chios and Lesbos.
 Alexander ordered the securing of the Hellespont.
 The Greek League dispatched a fleet there.
 In the fighting Memnon died.
 Darius III sent Pharnabazas to continue the operations in the Aegean.
 Antipater was compelled to send a small naval force to neutralize their successes.
+The Persian naval squadrons found few harbors willing to furnish supplies to their forces.
+Nothing came of the Persian naval offensive in the Aegean and by 332 BC, remnants of the Persian fleet (Phoenician squadrons) returned to Phoenicia to join Alexander in the siege of Tyre.